“Knowledge without mileage equals bullshit.” — Henry Rollins

 I went directly to questioning what his primary goal might be — aesthetic, performance-related or health.
 He could only pick one; no overlap allowed.

-He demured a bit, fudged (very common), and attempted to combine elements before finally settling on “aesthetics”.
-No foul here — people wanna look good nekkid; no shame in that.
+He demurred a bit, fudged (very common), and attempted to combine elements before finally settling on “aesthetics”.
+No foul here — we all wanna look good nekkid; no shame in that.

 We then dove into a very Socratic discussion of the Five Ts.
 Again, he was buying the beer, so I played the willing Physical Culturalist Huckleberry.
 And I for sure became a better Socratic facilitator as the IPA count mounted.
 We discussed, at length his relationship with the following:

-All, by the way, within the context of his overriding goal; that of “gettin’ swole”.
+All, by the way, within the context of his overriding goal; that of “gettin’ swole”; lookin’ good nekkid.

 Okay, so now we’re *really* getting somewhere.
 Drilling deeper.
 No need to talk about performance-based S&C. No need to balance optimal “health” vs a severe time crunch.